 Building Safe Zoo Exhibits

-The Animal Welfare Act governs how zoos in the United States are operated, and the Association of Zoos and Aquariums also provides helpful support for zoos, including guidance concerning employee, animal, and guest safety.
+The Animal Welfare Act governs how zoos in the United States operate, and the Association of Zoos and Aquariums also provides helpful support for zoos, including guidance concerning employee, animal, and guest safety.

 In years past, many zoo animals were kept in tightly confined environments or cages.
 As understanding of animal needs and concern for their welfare has increased, criteria for zoo environments has changed.
 More care is given today to creating natural environments for animals that regard their need for space, their lifestyle in the wild, and the need for socialization among some animals, such as primates.

 Specifics of zoo exhibit design will depend greatly on the type of animal the exhibit houses.
 The needs of a penguin will vary greatly from those of a lion or tiger.
-There are some universals in exhibit design and in the creation of a secure means of ingress and egress from exhibits.
+That said, the creation of a secure means of ingress and egress from exhibits remains universal to any design.

-Zoo doors must be designed to accommodate the safety needs of animals, zoo staff, and visitors.
+Design of zoo doors must accommodate the safety needs of animals, zoo staff, and visitors.
 Zoo exhibit doors must have no sharp or unfinished edges that can harm staff or animals.
 The doors must also be tamper-proof for any attempt by the animals to open them.
-Zoo doors must be secure from accidental or intentional access by zoo visitors.
+Zoo doors must be secure from accidental or intentional access by zoo visitors

-Zoo curators and keepers who work with dangerous and large animals need to safely access back-of-exhibit holding, feeding and sleeping areas when vacant and then move animals from exhibit to holding areas when finished with daily cleaning or at night.
+Zoo curators and keepers who work with dangerous and large animals need to safely access back-of-exhibit holding, feeding and sleeping areas when vacant.
+Then move animals from exhibit to holding areas when finished with daily cleaning or at night.

 Zoo doors must be able to withstand harsh environments, regular wear and tear, and frequent cleaning.
-Zoo exhibit hardware frequently has a protective coating, such as powder coatings used in hoofed stock and primate exhibits, zinc plating, or stainless steel for environments where they may come in contact with salt water.
+Enclosures with animals such as hoofed stock and primate often require hardware that is powder coated for protection.
+Zinc plating or stainless steel is used for environments where it may come in contact with salt water.

 Some commonly used door designs for zoo exhibit hardware include swinging zoo door systems and sliding door systems.
-A good swinging door system will be heavy enough to provide safety and security, but easy for keepers to manage, requiring little force on their part to operate.
+A good swinging door system will be heavy enough to provide safety and security, but easy for keepers to manage and require little force on their part to operate.
 Selection of proper hinges and ball or disc bearings is critical to a proper swinging zoo door.

-With regard to sliding door systems, horizontal or vertical (guillotine) sliding doors must be matched with the hardware to withstand frequent use.
+With regard to sliding door systems, horizontal or vertical (guillotine) sliding doors must match with the hardware to withstand frequent use.
 These doors should operate smoothly and work with little physical effort on the part of zoo staff.
 Mechanical assistance devices such as remote crank operators can help zoo staff operate doors that may be heavy or otherwise difficult to use.
-Gears and other mechanisms used in these doors must be enclosed to prevent damage by animals and to prevent corrosion and damage from debris.
+Gears and other mechanisms used in these doors must enclose to prevent damage by animals and to prevent corrosion and damage from debris.

 Specialty door hardware isn’t only used in animal exhibits.
 It is also used in veterinary clinic areas where animals may be taken for treatment as well as quarantine centers.
 Animal crowding systems use doors on sliding track hardware to gently coax animals forward into examination rooms.
 Facilities managers should keep safety and utility in mind when selecting doors for these portions of the zoo.